guanaco96/HPER_for_PageRank/README.md

 HPER stands for Householder Preconditioned Euler-Richardson and it's a method designed by Stefano Cipolla, Carmine Di Fiore and Francesco Tudisco in an article I'm attaching.

-I implemented both methods (and several others) in Matlab and compared their performances on both synthetic and real data.
+I implemented both methods (and Jacobi's method too) in Matlab and compared their performances on both synthetic and real data.

 Moreover the HPER_alpha.m script implements a perturbation on the starting stochastic matrix to speed that method up meaning it provides us with the solution of a slightly different problem, so I tried to measure how close is sorting in the perturbed case to the original one plotting the permutation graphic.

 Here you can find:
--pota
-*vecio
+>All the script used in my numerical experiments.

+>A PDF file explaining my whole work (in italian).

+>LaTeX source code & compilation necessary stuff like pics I've attached.